 About this Artist

-Last season, Redpath sang a program featuring the Haydn “Lord Nelson” Mass and Beethoven’s Mass in C major with the Los Angeles Philharmonic under conductor Gustavo Dudamel.
-She also made her role debut as Gretel in Humperdinck’s Hansel and Gretel under the baton of James Conlon at LA Opera, in addition to singing the Voce dal cielo in Verdi’s Don Carlo with the company.
-Redpath performed a concert of Rameau and Handel arias with Tesserae Baroque, led by Christophe Rousset, and reprised the role of Zerbinetta in Strauss’s Ariadne auf Naxos for Cincinnati Opera.
-Her concert appearances included the Los Angeles Master Chorale at Walt Disney Concert Hall for a pairing of Mozart’s Requiem and Kirchner’s Songs of Ascent; Ravel’s L’enfant et les sortilèges as Le feu/la princesse/le rossignol with the Paciﬁc Symphony; semi-staged concerts of Bernstein’s Candide as Cunegonde conducted by Philip Brunelle; as well as chamber recitals of Brahms and Shostakovich songs with the Bakken Trio.
+In the 2018-19, Ms. Redpath sang a program featuring the Haydn “Lord Nelson” Mass and Beethoven Mass in C major with the Los Angeles Philharmonic under conductor Gustavo Dudamel and she rejoined the orchestra as the soprano soloist in Beethoven’s Symphony No. 9 at the Hollywood Bowl with conductor Xian Zhang.
+She also made her role debut as Gretel in Humperdinck’s Hansel & Gretel under the baton of James Conlon at the Los Angeles Opera, in addition to singing the Voce dal cielo in Verdi’s Don Carlo and covering Servilia in Mozart’s La clemenza di Tito with the company.
+Ms. Redpath performed a concert of Rameau and Handel arias with Tesserae Baroque led by Christophe Rousset; reprised the role of Zerbinetta in Strauss’s Ariadne auf Naxos for Cincinnati Opera; and covered the role of Bess in Breaking the Waves at the Edinburgh International Festival produced by Scottish Opera.
+Additional concert appearances included the Los Angeles Master Chorale at Walt Disney Concert Hall for a pairing of Mozart’s Requiem and Kirchner’s Songs of Ascent; Ravel’s L’enfant et les sortilèges as Le feu/la princesse/le rossignol with the Pacific Symphony; semi-staged concerts of Bernstein’s Candide as Cunégonde conducted by Philip Brunelle; as well as chamber performances of Brahms and Shostakovich songs with the Bakken Trio.

 Highlights of the 2017-18 season included a role and house debut as Zerbinetta in Richard Strauss’s Ariadne auf Naxos at The Santa Fe Opera; performances with the Los Angeles Philharmonic in Beethoven’s Choral Fantasy at the Hollywood Bowl; a debut with Seattle Symphony in Vivaldi’s Gloria.
 Her assignments at the Los Angeles Opera were comprised of L’amour in John Neumeier’s new production of Gluck’s Orphée et Eurydice; Frasquita in Bizet’s Carmen; Countess Ceprano and covering Gilda in Verdi’s Rigoletto; Anna in Verdi’s Nabucco; Messenger in Aucoin’s Crossing; and a cover of Cunégonde in Candide.